 To charge the AirPods case, plug the Lightning connector into the bottom of the case, as you would your iPhone.

-If you have the wireless charging case, you can also place it on a Qi-compatible wireless charging mat to top up the juice.
+If you have the wireless charging case for the AirPods 2 or the AirPods Pro, you can also place it on a Qi-compatible wireless charging mat to top up the juice.
 It's also possible to use the Apple Watch charger to charge the AirPods wireless charging case - you just have to get the placement right.

 Use one AirPod and switch to increase talk time

-The first generation AirPods will offer around two hours of talk time, while the second generation offer around three hours of talk time and five hours of listening time.
+The first generation AirPods will offer around two hours of talk time.
+The second generation offer around three hours of talk time and five hours of listening time.
+The AirPods Pro offer around three-and-a-half hours of talk time and between four and five hours of listening time, depending on the mode you are in.

 As you can wear one AirPod or two AirPods at any time, we sometimes wear just one AirPod if we have lots of phone calls that day, switching to the other AirPod when the five-minute warning beeps for low battery on the one we are wearing.